yawaramin/scala-modules/README.md

      any thing, as long as it ascribes to the `Ordered` signature (and, of course, also as long as it typechecks).

+If you're curious about the mechanics of how functors work:

+  - The functor _doesn't_ define the output module as an _inheritor_ of the input module.
+The modules don't necessarily have any nominal relationship.

+  - Technically, the output module does hold a _reference_ to the input module--but only because the former's methods _close over_ (in the sense of being closures over) the latter.
+So this technique resembles composition, except you don't compose objects together yourself--you provide functors which know how to do it and let the user choose exactly which ones to compose later.

+  - The output module knows only the signature (the upcast type) of the input module.
+I.e., it doesn't have any knowledge of the latter's internals.
+It relies only on what the signature allows it to know.

 ```scala
 // UIS = UnbalancedIntSet
 val UIS = UnbalancedSet(IntOrdered)